arrenree/KDB-Problem-Sets/README.md

 4 = 4.0
 1b / true

+/ = will match on values, but not datatype
+/ 4 int = 4 float

 4 ~ 4.0
 0b / false. match is a lot more strict.
+/ ~ will match on both value + datatype
 ```
 ### [system] How do you load a file with column headers?